Skip to Content

 6. Picasso Cubist Souvenirs

-If you are a fan of Picasso, you are probably aware that be spent many of his days in Paris, and derived much of his inspiration here.
+If you are a fan of Picasso, you are probably aware that he spent many of his days in Paris, and derived much of his inspiration here.
 I visited the Picasso Museum on my last trip to Paris and absolutely adored it.
 Housed in a gorgeous mansion, the museum is worth a visit for the setting alone.

 7. Tea Souvenirs from Mariage Freres

 Founded in 1854, Mariage Freres is a high-end, elegant tea shop, carrying unique blends and is the best place in Paris to buy tea.
-While tea lovers will adore this shop, even the less tea obsessed with appreciate the gorgeous design of the store, with the chic black tins adorning the walls.
+While tea lovers will adore this shop, even the less tea obsessed will appreciate the gorgeous design of the store, with the chic black tins adorning the walls.

-8. French Candy Souvenirs
+8. French Candy Souvenirs to Bring home from Paris

 9. Angelina Bottled Hot Chocolate Souvenir